seasketch/geoprocessing/packages/geoprocessing/README.md

 # Geoprocessing

-A framework for publishing low-cost and low-maintenance `geoprocessing` services and reports in the cloud.
+A serverless framework for publishing low-cost and low-maintenance `geoprocessing` services and reports in the cloud.
 Part of the [SeaSketch](https://seasketch.org/) ecosystem.

 ## What is this for?